-1.THE CoC IDENTIFIES HOUSEHOLDS WHO RETURN TO HOMELESSNESS.
-Using the HUD HDX Stella Performance Module, the CoC HMIS Lead inputs local in addition to official uploads to analyze ongoing trends in the community's return to homelessness rates.
-We also use advanced reporting tools in HMIS to identify specific individuals and families by name and organizations they have worked with in order to wrap around services to reengage a pathway to housing.
+1.THE CoC IDENTIFIES HOUSEHOLDS WHO RETURN TO HOMELESSNESS THROUGH HMIS DATA.
+Using the HUD HDX Stella Performance Module, the CoC HMIS Lead inputs local and official uploads to analyze ongoing trends in the community's return to homelessness rates.
+We use advanced reporting tools in HMIS to identify specific individuals and families by name and organizations they have worked with in order to wrap around services to re-engage a pathway to housing.
+The CoC uses HMIS to measure data and identify trends and use the bi-weekly housing meeting to prevent returns before they occur.
 The Chief Data & Policy Officer and Data Analyst for the lead HMIS agency analyze a return to homelessness report with Tulsa CoC agency providers.
 This review includes an overview breakdown of their overall organization, projects/sub-providers, and specific client information for discussion.
-As of June 2023, an additional dashboard for review of return rates has been developed and is in process of publication.
+As of June 2023, an additional dashboard for review of return rates has been developed and is in the process of publication.
 2.THE CoC REDUCES THE RATE OF RETURNS TO HOMELESSNESS BY INCREASING ACCOUNTABILITY FOR SERVICE PROVIDERS AND INCREASING AVAILABLE RESOURCES FOR HOUSING RETENTION.
-The CoC CES, HMIS, and Outreach Team Leads collaborate on each client's unique situation during case conference meetings to determine the best case plan to maintain permanent housing through a formal and documented Stabilization Case Coordination process.
+The CoC CES, HMIS, and Outreach Team Leads collaborate on each client's unique situation during case conference meetings to determine the best-case plan to maintain permanent housing through a formal and documented Stabilization Case Coordination process.
 These procedures include extensive pre and postmove-in meetings with the client and all applicable parties and organizations.
 Based on preliminary housing data, adjusting the eligibility criteria for clients within a set housing project type, such as the removal of VI-SPDAT score restrictions, appears to affect the rate of returns.
 In the specific example of removing the VI-SPDAT score as an additional requirement not mandated nor recommended by HUD, we are now seeing higher rates of Black, African American, African clients in the Permanent Supportive Housing (PSH) range.
 Previously, the Black, African American, African population scored lower on the VI-SPDAT directing them to Rapid Re-Housing when PSH was otherwise the need identified to maintain a stable permanent housed placement.
-3. Center for Housing Solutions
+CoC uses diversion across system (shelters, outreach) and eviction prevention team located across from the courthouse as accountability for service providers and resources for housing retention.

 2C-5.
 Increasing Employment Cash Income-CoC's Strategy.
 NOFO Section V.B.5.f.
-In the field below: 1. describe your CoC's strategy to access employment cash sources; 2. describe how your CoC works with mainstream employment organizations to help individuals and families experiencing homelessness increase their employment cash income; and 3. provide the organization name or position title that is responsible for overseeing your CoC's strategy to increase income from employment.
+In the field below: 1. describe your CoC's strategy to access employment cash sources; 2. describe how your CoC works with mainstream employment organizations to help individuals and families experiencing homelessness increase their employment cash income; and provide the organization name or position title that is responsible for overseeing your CoC's strategy to increase income from employment.